-A plane used by Thailand's crown prince that was impounded in Germany has been released after payment of a guarantee in a business dispute, the former Thai prime minister said.
+Thailand's former prime minister said Tuesday that a plane used by his country's crown prince that was impounded in Germany has been released after payment of a guarantee in a business dispute.

 The Boeing 737 used by Crown Prince Vajiralongkorn was seized after the company won an arbitration claim against the Thai government.
 Thailand contends the plane is the prince's personal property.

-Chavanond Intarakomalyasut, an aide to former Foreign Minister Kasit Piromya, said a German court ordered the release of the aircraft Tuesday after the Thai government posted a 38 million euro ($54 million) bond, equal to the Walter Bau claim.
+Thai Foreign Ministry official Chavanond Intarakomalyasut said a German court ordered the release of the aircraft Tuesday after the Thai government posted a 38 million euro ($54 million) bond, equal to the Walter Bau claim.

 He said Thailand would continue to contest the claim on the tollway dispute until a definitive court ruling.
 Abhisit stepped down from the prime minister's post last week after his Democrat Party lost a July general election.

 A Munich airport official confirmed that German authorities on Tuesday had released the plane used by the Thai crown prince.

 "It has been released, he just has to tell the airport when he would like to fly," Edgar Engert, a spokesman for the airport, told The Associated Press.

 After his plane was impounded, a second B-737 registered in the prince's name and not under legal restraint was flown to Munich airport, which now hosts two royal aircraft.